All lighthouses pictured below are either on the Island

 the lighthouse keeper.

-This photo was sent to me by Joe's daughter
+The photo of Joe was sent to me by his daughter

 shortly after his death in 2005